MarcelGruenauer/GoGameTools/docs/misc.md

 In some problems, when the player who needs to solve the problem can play the final move in sente, it is a good idea to show the appropriate response by the opponent.
 This will stabilize the situation.
 To show where the opponent should play, you can add `SL[]` markup for the desired response. `SL[]` is a standard SGF property for selecting points on the board.
-Exactly one intersection needs to be selected. `pipe_gen_problems()` will then add a node showing this response to the generated problem.
+Exactly one intersection needs to be selected.
+The problem generator will then add a node showing this response to the generated problem.

 ### Questions and answers

 The problem node can pose a question that the user has to answer.
 For example, "which of the marked moves are good and which are bad?".
-For the answer node, the problem author can choose an intersection, add a move there and add a directive to the comment: `{{ answer This is the answer. }}` Then `pipe_gen_problems()` will add a question mark on the intersection to indicate where the user should play to see the answer.
+For the answer node, the problem author can choose an intersection, add a move there and add a directive to the comment: `{{ answer This is the answer. }}` Then the problem generator will add a question mark on the intersection to indicate where the user should play to see the answer.
 It will also add a node that erases the move just played and contains all the relevant markup, for example, the comment that contains the answer.
 By erasing the answer pseudo-move, the answer diagram will look clean.

 ### Best practices